agungnugroho24/techtest_artistudio/README.md

 # Installation
 1. Clone or download repository
 2. Unzip and extract file
-3. Move to folder wp-content -> plugins
+3. Move example_cpt.zip to folder wp-content -> plugins
 4. Open wordpress Admin on browser
 5. In your WordPress admin dashboard, go to the Plugins > Add New
 6. Click on the "Upload Plugin" button.